cisco-docs/ltrxar-3100-aci/docs/templates/apic/access_policies/aaep.md

           - VMM1
 ```

-Examlpe-3: this examlpe configures an AAEP `SCVMM` with the infra_vlan parameter enabled, which enables the extension of the ACI infra VLAN into external domains such as Microsoft SCVMM or other OpFlex-capable solutions.
+Example-3: this example configures an AAEP `SCVMM` with the infra_vlan parameter enabled, which enables the extension of the ACI infra VLAN into external domains such as Microsoft SCVMM or other OpFlex-capable solutions.
 This is required in such integrations to enable the extension of the ACI infra into a non-ACI infra.
 The relevant domains must be associated to the AAEP to enable the integration, in this case `SCVMM` physical domain.
 It is recommended use a dedicated AAEP for such integrations, hence the `PHY1` physical domain being associated to another AAEP with the infra_vlan parameter left unspecified, since its default is `false`.

 ```yaml
 apic: